 - 6.1.
-Personal Learning Devices - 6.1.1.
-Students are to use their PLDs in accordance with the Acceptable Use Policy (AUP) agreement.
-They are not allowed to modify the PLDs to circumvent the settings managed by the Device Management Application (DMA).
-Students with PLDs which are found to be in breach will be addressed. - 6.1.2.
-Students are only to use PLDs for administrative, teaching and learning activities during curriculum time. - 6.2.
-Other Electronic Devices - 6.2.1.
+Personal Learning Devices (PLDs) - 6.1.1.
+Students are to use their PLDs in accordance with the Acceptable Use Policy (AUP) agreement. - 6.1.2.
+Students are not allowed to modify the PLDs to circumvent the settings managed by the Device Management Application (DMA).
+Students with PLDs which are found to be in breach will be addressed. - 6.1.3.
+Students are only to use PLDs for administrative, teaching and learning activities during curriculum time. - 6.1.4.
+If any student is caught using any PLD during curriculum time inappropriately, the device will be confiscated for the conduct of investigations, or for safekeeping and claimable only after 4.00pm on the day itself.
+For recalcitrant, the period of confiscation of PLD will be lengthened and parental involvement may be imposed for the return of the PLD.

+6.2.
+Other Electronic Devices

+- 6.2.1.
 Other than PLDs purchased under the National Digital Literacy Programme, all students are strongly discouraged from bringing other electronic devices (i.e. handphones, tablets, personal laptops) to school as they can be a cause of distraction to students' learning unless teachers require them for teaching and learning purposes. - 6.2.2.
 Students who wish to contact their parents / guardian may use the telephone located outside the General Office. - 6.2.3.
-Any electronic devices brought into school are the sole responsibility of the student.
+Any electronic devices brought into school are the sole responsibility of the student. - 6.2.4.

-- 6.2.4.
 Students are not permitted to have mobile phone access during curriculum time/school-organised programmes.
 The school's rationale is as follows: - a.
 To minimize distractions and help maintain focus in the classroom so as to promote a more conducive learning environment. - b.
 To promote face-to-face communication amongst students in meaningful ways, fostering interpersonal skills and building relationships. - c.
 To have a tiered approach towards responsible use of mobile phones. - 6.2.5.
-Mobile phones are to be switched off and placed in lockers (for Lower Secondary students and identified students/classes) or bags (for Upper Secondary students) by 7.40am until lessons have concluded for the day. - 6.2.6.
-If any student is caught using any electronic device during lessons inappropriately by any teacher in the school compound, the device will be confiscated and claimable only after 4.00pm on the day itself.
-For recalcitrant, the period of confiscation of mobile phone will be lengthened.
+Mobile phones are to be switched off and placed in lockers for all students by 7.40am until lessons have concluded for the day. - 6.2.6.
+If any student is caught using any electronic device during curriculum time inappropriately, the device will be confiscated for the conduct of investigations, or for safekeeping and claimable only after 4.00pm on the day itself.
+For recalcitrant, the period of confiscation of Electronic device will be lengthened and parental involvement may be imposed for the return of the electronic device.